oVirt/ovirt-site/source/feature/ipv6-support.html.md

 Records that need change:

 *   @NetworkOptions
-    -   add optional fields: '\*ipv6' (we have to explicitly say that we want IPv6 protocol, it is for case where we don't specify ipv6addr (BOOTPROTO == static), if only ipv6 bool is triggered stateless autoconfiguration protocol is used), '\*ipv6addr', '\*ipv6gateway', '\*dhcpv6' (DHCPv6 has to be specified because we can't specify it in BOOTPROTO - it would not make sense for IPv4, also it can be used together with stateless configuration)
+    -   add optional fields: ''\*ipv6addr', '\*ipv6gateway', '\*ipv6autoconf' (it has to be specified whether use stateless autoconfiguration, because it can be set together with DHCPv6), '\*dhcpv6' (DHCPv6 has to be specified because we can't specify it in BOOTPROTO - it would not make sense for IPv4, also it can be used together with stateless configuration)

 <!-- -->

     # @ipv6addr:       #optional Assign this static IPv6 address to the interface (in the format of '<ip>[/<prefixlen>]')
     # @ipv6gateway:    #optional IPv6 address of the network gateway
-    # @ipv6autoconf:   #optional Whether to use IPv6
+    # @ipv6autoconf:   #optional Whether use stateless autoconfiguration
     # @dhcpv6:         #optional Whether use DHCPv6

     {'type': 'NetworkOptions',
-     'data': {'*ipaddr': 'str', '*netmask': 'str', '*gateway': 'str', '*ipv6': 'bool', '*ipv6addr': 'str', '*ipv6gateway': 'str',
+     'data': {'*ipaddr': 'str', '*netmask': 'str', '*gateway': 'str', '*ipv6addr': 'str', '*ipv6gateway': 'str',
-              '*dhcpv6': 'bool',
+              '*ipv6autoconf': 'bool', '*dhcpv6': 'bool',
               '*bootproto': 'str', '*delay': 'uint', '*onboot': 'str',
               '*bondingOptions', 'str',
               '*qosInbound': 'BandwidthParams',
               '*qosOutbound': 'BandwidthParams'}}

 *   @SetupNetworkNetAttributes
-    -   add optional fields: '\*ipv6', '\*ipv6addr', '\*ipv6gateway', '\*dhcpv6'
+    -   add optional fields: '\*ipv6addr', '\*ipv6gateway', '\*ipv6autoconf', '\*dhcpv6'

 <!-- -->

-    # @ipv6:          #optional Whether to use IPv6
     # @ipv6addr:       #optional Assign this static IPv6 address to the interface (in the format of '<ip>[/<prefixlen>]')
     # @ipv6gateway:    #optional IPv6 address of the network gateway
+    # @ipv6autoconf:   #optional Whether use stateless autoconfiguration
     # @dhcpv6:         #optional Whether use DHCPv6

     {'type': 'SetupNetworkNetAttributes',
-     'data': {'*vlan': 'str', '*bonding': 'str', '*nic': ['str'], '*ipaddr': 'str', '*netmask': 'str', '*gateway': 'str',  '*ipv6': 'bool',
+     'data': {'*vlan': 'str', '*bonding': 'str', '*nic': ['str'], '*ipaddr': 'str', '*netmask': 'str', '*gateway': 'str', '*ipv6addr': 'str',
-             '*ipv6addr': 'str', '*ipv6gateway': 'str',  '*dhcpv6': 'bool'.
+              '*ipv6gateway': 'str', '*ipv6autoconf': 'bool',
-              '*bootproto': 'str',
+              '*dhcpv6': 'bool', '*bootproto': 'str',
               '*delay': 'uint', '*onboot': 'bool', '*remove': 'bool',
               '*qosInbound': 'BandwidthParams',
               '*qosOutbound': 'BandwidthParams'}}